winder/ugs_website/docs/dev/plugin.md

 file - the same jar you could execute to run the Classic GUI!
 Other than using the UGSLib module, developing a plugin for the UGS Platform is exactly the same as developing any other NetBeans Platform plugin.
-And there is lots of great documentation for that!
-Here is the [NetBeans Platform Plugin Quick Start](https://platform.netbeans.org/tutorials/nbm-google.html) guide.
+And there is lots of great documentation for that, here is the [NetBeans Platform Plugin Quick Start](https://platform.netbeans.org/tutorials/nbm-google.html) guide.

 # Workflow Plugin Tutorial

-In this tutorial we're going to build a window to help manage jobs that use multiple tools which are split into multiple tools.
+In this tutorial we're going to build a window to help manage jobs that use multiple tools which are split into multiple files.
 The rough design idea will have a central table with four columns containing:
 * File name
 * Tool name (editable)
 * Finished flag

-There will be a pair of buttons to add and remove files from the table, and will also hook up a lifecycle event listener for other file open events.
+There will be a pair of buttons to add and remove files from the table, and we will also hook up a UGS event listener to detect when files are opened from other areas of the interface as well.

-There will be another pair of buttons to move rows around in the table, so that if files were added out of order the order can be corrected.
+Lastly, we'll add another pair of buttons to move rows around in the table, so that we can reorganize the workflow if files were added out of order the order.

 Here is a sketch of what we're building:
 <center><img src="../../img/tutorials/workflow_plugin/00.Design.png" width="90%" /></center>